jlcostumero/Eight-Queens-Solution-Generator/README.md

 ## Clarification

 This script do not try to solve the 1 million P=NP problem.
-The purpose is generate just one solution for each nxn board dimension."# Eight-Queens-Solution-Generator"
+The purpose is generate just one solution for each nxn board dimension.

 ## Test it!!